Product Quality Management under Supply Chain Competition with Tracing and Recalls

-40 Pages Posted: 15 Oct 2020 Last revised: 13 May 2021
+48 Pages Posted: 15 Oct 2020 Last revised: 13 May 2021

 Date Written: September 9, 2020

-Methodology: We develop a game theoretical framework in a supply chain setting to study the product quality management under competition in the presence of tracing and recalls.
+Methodology/results:: We develop a game theoretical framework in a supply chain setting to study the product quality management under competition in the presence of tracing and recalls.
 We examine the impacts of the adoption of traceability-enabled technologies on product quality and welfare of the supply chain members.
 We also investigate the efficiency and fairness of traceability adoption that incentivizes manufacturers to improve product quality.

 Suggested Citation: Suggested Citation